-Developers want to create tomorrow’s lightning-fast applications.
+Developers want to create tomorrow’s accelerated analytics applications.
 We open-sourced our OmniSci Core SQL engine to make its hyper-speed processing available to that community of innovators.

 Most enterprise applications were architected during an earlier era, before GPUs were an option.
 “Lift and shift” those onto the OmniSci Core SQL engine and dramatically improve their performance.

 OmniSci displays data for real-time interaction.
-Companies can increase customer engagement by offering embedded OmniSci to valuable customers wanting to explore their own data.
+Companies can increase customer engagement by offering embedded OmniSci to valuable customers wanting to explore their own data within immersive custom data visualizations.

 Tutela set out to build a crowd-sourced solution for visualizing mobile data on network quality.
 Once its data reached extreme volumes, it became too much for traditional telecom data visualization tools.
 It took days of labor to gain minor insights from an inherently valuable data set.
 Tutela chose to embed OmniSci’s visual analytics, offering its customers an interactive portal to explore network performance data on their own.